yuxi120407/Coral-reef-image-segmentation-and-classification/stage1- preprocessing data/README.md

-understanding the dataset of different image and clearn the data txt files
+understanding the dataset of different image and clean the data txt files